hampel/envroute/README.md

     	],
     ],

+Note that this isn't restricted to just your packages own service providers - any other service providers your package (or test harness) depends on which aren't already loaded by the base framework should be added to the providers array.

 ### Aliases ###

 If your package has an alias (facade) which need to be loaded, add them to a `aliases` array key in the configuration.